nikolaydubina/go-enum-encoding/README.md

 ```

 > [!WARNING]
-> `v1.8.2` is last version that supports go1.23 or bellow
+> `v1.8.2` is the last version that supports go1.23 or bellow

 * 200 LOC
 * simple, fast[^1], strict[^1]